stikjs/stik-dom/README.md

 ```

 ###findAll
-Finds the first element for a given css selector within the current template.
-It simply delegates to querySelector.
+Finds all the elements for a given css selector within the current template.
+It simply delegates to querySelectorAll.

 ```javascript
 stik.behavior("shine-when-new", function($elm){